Gintare1985/Red-Wine-Quality-Project/README.md

 This repository contains analysis of Red Wine Quality dataset.
 The purpose is to practice making an **explanatory** model using linear regression models.

 #### Project overview
-This project includes, first, exploratory data analysis of the Red Win Quality dataset.
+First, this project includes exploratory data analysis of the Red Win Quality dataset.
 After splitting data to train (80%) and test (20%) subsets Multiple Linear Regression and Logistic Regression models were fitted.
 Five hypotheses were stated about possible effects of particular predictors.
 The interpretation of statistically significant coefficients is provided to understand each predictors' impact on perceived wine quality.
 Assumptions for each model were tested.
 Each model's performance on hold-out dataset was fulfilled, and its performance was evaluated.

 #### Dataset
 [Red Wine Quality](https://www.kaggle.com/datasets/uciml/red-wine-quality-cortez-et-al-2009) is taken from *Kaggle*.

 This dataset contains 1599 unique red wine samples with perceived wine quality estimate.
 Though there are 240 duplicated samples, but these are only wine samples with the same physicochemical features.
+Dataset is highly imbalanced since 80% of the cases belong to the 5th and 6th perceived quality classes.

 The features in the dataset are all **numerical**: <br>
  * fixed acidity,